Bukola-Testimony/Deploying-a-simple-personal-website-docker-image-on-google-kubernetes-engine-GKE-clusters./README.md

 - Log in to your Google Cloud Platform account and navigate to the Kubernetes Engine in the left navigation panel.
 - Click “Create cluster” and choose the “standard” option.
 - Name your cluster and select your zone.
 - Leave the other default configurations and scroll down.
 Click “Create” to create the cluster.
-This takes few minutes for the cluster to be provisioned.
+This takes a few minutes for the cluster to be provisioned.
 - Once the cluster is running, connect to it using the Google Cloud Shell.
 - Now create your deployment using the web image
 - Expose the deployment using a load balancer and a port.
-- To check the status of the load balancer, run the following command: kubectl get services
-- Finally, copy the external IP only (without the port) to your browser.
-If are able to view your website, then your deployment was successful.
+- Finally, copy the external IP to your browser.
+If you are able to view your website, then your deployment was successful.

 <br>
 <br>